-- Each individual employee can defer up to $18,000 per year (in 2015).
+- In 2016, each individual employee can defer up to $18,000 per year.
 For those over 50 years of age, an additional catch-up contribution of $6,000 is allowed.
 The contribution limit amount is adjusted annually for inflation.

 - Employees are immediately 100% vested with their own salary reduction tax deferred contributions.

 - Contributions to a plan can come from voluntary employee salary reduction or from the employer, or both.